All colors and markings

 As a fairly laidback breed, the Silken Windhound is definitely lower maintenance than some other dogs, but that doesn’t mean they don’t need or deserve plenty of your time, attention, and love.
 While they don’t need much exercise, the Silken Windhound does have a high prey drive.
 This means that without correct training, they won’t think twice about slipping their collar and chasing after the local wildlife.

 The sensitive side of the Silken Windhound means they bond strongly with their humans.
 They don’t do well being left alone in the house while everyone is out at work for the whole day.
 To help you make up your mind if you can provide what these pups need, we’ve outlined the main considerations below.

 What’s the Price of Silken Windhound Puppies?

-As a relatively rare breed, you’ll need to take your time to find a breeder who is experienced at producing healthy Silken Windhound pups.
-Due to their rarity, they’re not cheap, so you should budget for somewhere in the region of $1,600 to $2,200.
+As a considerably rare breed, you’ll need to take your time to find a breeder who is experienced at producing healthy Silken Windhound pups.
+Due to their rarity, they’re not cheap, so you should be ready to pay somewhere in the region of $1,600 to $2,200.